 - 3 cloves garlic, crushed

-- 1 tbsp fresh grated ginger or 1 teaspoon powdered ginger
+- 1 tablespoon fresh grated ginger or 1 teaspoon powdered ginger

 - 3 tablespoons (63 g) honey or maple syrup

-- 2 tsp tapioca or arrowroot starch for grain free option or corn starch
+- 2 teaspoons tapioca or arrowroot starch for grain free option or corn starch

 - 1 lb boneless, skinless chicken breast, very thinly sliced